samsta/BatteryController/README.md

 # BatteryController
-BatteryController is a interpreter package to integrate EV batteries & inverters.
+BatteryController is an interpreter package to integrate EV batteries & inverters.
 Specifically (at a high level):

 •	Translate communications

 •	Control power connections

 •	Report status to other systems

 It is written in C++
 # Operation
 On initial commissioning the battery’s voltages are manually matched and then connected to the 400V DC bus.